 The shortest path algorithm produces up to two output data sets.
-The output data set that is specified in the OUT_PATHS= option contains the links of a shortest path for each source-sink pair combination.
-The output data set that is specified in the OUT_WEIGHTS= option contains the total weight for the shortest path for each source-sink pair combination.
+The output data set that you specify in the OUT_PATHS= option contains the links of a shortest path for each source-sink pair combination.
+The output data set that you specify in the OUT_WEIGHTS= option contains the total weight for the shortest path for each source-sink pair combination.

-OUT_PATHS= Data Set
+OUT PATHS= Data Set

-This data set contains the links present in the shortest path for each of the source-sink pairs.
+The OUT_PATHS= data set contains the links present in the shortest path for each source-sink pair.
 For large graphs and a large requested number of source-sink pairs, this output data set can be extremely large.
 For extremely large sets, generating the output can sometimes take longer than computing the shortest paths.
 For example, using the US road network data for the state of New York, the data contain a directed graph that has 264,346 nodes.
 Finding the shortest path for all pairs from only one source node results in 140,969,120 observations, which is a data set of size 11 GB.
 Finding shortest paths for all pairs from all nodes would produce an enormous output data set.

-The OUT_PATHS= data set contains the following columns:
+The OUT PATHS= data set contains the following columns: